Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Select the TGW created by CloudFormation in the Target list and click Save changes.

-20. Optional) To force other subnets to route their traffic through the TGW, you’ll need to edit their subnet route tables to send relevant traffic to the gateway.
+19. In order to force other subnets to route their traffic through the TGW, you’ll need to edit their subnet route tables to send relevant traffic to the gateway.
 To do so:

-1. Locate the relevant route table.
+• Locate the relevant route table.

-3. Click Add route and enter 0.0.0.0/0 as the subnet value (this scenario assumes that all traffic needs to be sent to the TGW to enable additional filtering.
+• Click Add route and enter 0.0.0/0 as the subnet value (this scenario assumes that all traffic needs to be sent to the TGW to enable additional filtering.
 Use a specific subnet range if this is not the case for your setup).

-2. Go to Transit Gateway Attachments in the left-hand menu.
+II.
+Navigate to Transit Gateway Attachments in the left-hand menu.

-4. Note the address information in the following fields for both the entries that will be required to configure the Sophos firewall nodes:
+IV.
+Note the address information in the following fields for both the entries that will be required to configure the Sophos firewall nodes:

-• Transit Gateway GRE address.
+a.
+Transit Gateway GRE address.

-• Peer BGP address.
+b.
+Peer BGP address.

-• Transit Gateway BGP 1 address.
+c.
+Transit Gateway BGP 1 address.

-Configuration steps in Sophos Firewall
+Configuration steps in Sophos Firewall:

 2. Select the first Sophos firewall and copy the Elastic public IP address of the instance.

-3. Open a new web browser tab and access the web console of the first firewall on HTTPS using the public IP copied in Step 2 and append port number 4444.
+3. Open a new web browser tab and access the web console of the first firewall on HTTPS using the public IP copied in Step 2 and append the port number 4444.

-Enter the admin credentials and captcha, and click Login.
+Enter the admin credentials and captcha and click Login.

-5. Go to to CONFIGURE > Routing > BGP.
+6. Navigate to CONFIGURE > Routing > BGP.

 Enter the Sophos Firewall's WAN adapter IP address in the Router ID field.

-Enter the BGP Autonomous System number entered in step 8 of the previous section into the Local AS field.
+Enter the BGP Autonomous System number entered in step 7 of the previous section into the Local AS field.

-6. Go to to the Neighbors section and click Add.
+7. Navigate to the Neighbors section and click Add.

 Enter the IP address listed under Transit Gateway BGP 1 from step IV into the IPv4 address field.